All Products

 kubernetes ClusterIP 172.XX.X.X <none> 443/TCP 10d

-Step 2: Test access to the NGINX application
+Step 2: Verify access to the NGINX application

-If the NGINX welcome page appears as shown in the following figure, the application and Service are working as expected.
+If the NGINX welcome page appears, your application and Service are working correctly.

 nginx

-Configure auto scaling policies for the application.
-For more information, see Configure auto scaling policies for a cluster.
+Configure auto scaling — See Configure auto scaling policies for a cluster.

 If you do not want to configure auto scaling, you can perform the following steps to release the resources that you created:

-2. In the navigation pane on the left, choose Workloads > Deployments.
-Select the NGINX application that you created, click Batch Delete, and then follow the on-screen instructions to confirm the deletion.
+2. In the left navigation pane, choose Workloads > Deployments.
+Select the NGINX application you created, click Batch Delete, and follow the on-screen instructions to confirm.